Ads are not related to or endorsed by site author.

 Rudestam, K.E.
 (1992)"Research Contributions to Understanding the Suicide Survivor" Crisis 13(1) 41-46.

 Stillion, J.M.
 (1996) "Survivors of Suicide" in K.J.
-Doka (Ed.), Living With Grief After Sudden Loss: Suicide, Homicide, Accident, Heart Attack, Stroke Washington, DC: Hospice Foundation of America, 41-51
+Doka (Ed.), Living with Grief After Sudden Loss: Suicide, Homicide, Accident, Heart Attack, Stroke Washington, DC: Hospice Foundation of America, 41-51

 van der Wal, J., (1989-90) "The Aftermath of Suicide: A review of the Empirical Evidence" Omega 20 149-171.